cywhale/bio/README.md

 * Master of Science, Ecology.
 Providence University, Taiwan
   * ###### Thesis: The dynamics of leaf litter and phenological patterns in the forest dynamics plot at upstream basin of Nantzuhsienhsi in middle elevation of Taiwan.

-* Master of Electrical Engineering.
+* Master of Science, Electrical Engineering.
 National Taiwan University, Taiwan
   * ###### Thesis: Implementation of an IF/Baseband Module for Wireless LAN.

 * Bachelor of Science, Electrical engineering.
 National Taiwan University, Taiwan